FarzanZaheer/nasa-rover-photos-api/system-design.md

 ![system design](./system-design.png "System Design")

 I created the above system diagram using draw.io.
+The link to the original sketch is [original sketch](https://drive.google.com/file/d/1sRbMoX7md0CoSISf4r2jRJB1sDwM6JuX/view?usp=drive_link "Original Sketch").
 Following is a brief discussion of the above system diagram.

 ### Single Server vs Multi Server
 Since it is a public API.
 I would be suitable to have *horizontal scaling* as compared to *vertical scaling*, because *vertical scaling* has its limit to the resource that can be added to a single server.